-Learn more about sleep measurement on Garmin activity monitors - Something that we had been asking Garmin for some time, a little more complete information about the quality of sleep.
-Now we have added the "sleep levels" view where the time of deep sleep, light sleep and moments of being awake are detailed.
-As far as differentiation from light to deep I can't confirm much, but it is true that some nights where I have had a bad rest, it has been reflected in the graph.
+Learn more about sleep measurement on Garmin activity monitors - Something that we have been asking Garmin for a long time, a more complete information of the quality of sleep.
+Now the "sleep levels" view is added, detailing the time of deep sleep, light sleep and awake times.
+As for differentiation from light to deep I can not confirm much, but it is true that some nights where I have had a bad rest, it has been reflected in the graph.

 Polar M400 Upgrade - Some users were having reset problems with the M400.
 This new update tries to solve that.